crypto-chassis/ccapi/README.md

 ```
 * The executable is `app/build/src/spot_market_making/spot_market_making`.
 Run it after setting relevant environment variables shown in [`app/src/spot_market_making/config.env.example`](app/src/spot_market_making/config.env.example).
 For example, we can copy file `config.env.example` to `config.env`, edit it, and `export $(grep -v '^#' config.env | xargs)`.
 To enable and configure advanced parameters, set additional environment variables shown in [`app/src/spot_market_making/config_advanced.env.example`](app/src/spot_market_making/config_advanced.env.example).
 * For paper trade mode and backtest mode, please see the [parameter configuration file `app/src/spot_market_making/config.env.example`](app/src/spot_market_making/config.env.example) for more details.

+## Known Issues and Workarounds
+* Kraken invalid nonce errors.
+Give the API key a nonce window (https://support.kraken.com/hc/en-us/articles/360001148023-What-is-a-nonce-window-).
+We use unix timestamp with microsecond resolution as nonce and therefore a nonce window of 500000 translates to a tolerance of 0.5 second.

 ## Contributing
 * (Required) Create a new branch from the `develop` branch and submit a pull request to the `develop` branch.